Xiobe/Shodan/README.md

 To search for Niagara systems search for ```port:1911,4911 product:Niagara```

 #### BACnet
 BACnet is also a building automation protocol.
+You can see this protocol for Siemens Building Technologies, Honeywell, DAIKIN Industries LTD, ...

 To search for BACnet systems search for ```port:47808```